cointobanks/lifetioncoin-docs/_includes/helpers/summaries.md

 {% assign summary_dumpWallet="creates or overwrites a file with all wallet keys in a human-readable format." %}
 {% assign summary_encryptWallet="encrypts the wallet with a passphrase.
 This is only to enable encryption for the first time.
 After encryption is enabled, you will need to enter the passphrase to use private keys." %}
 {% assign summary_estimateFee="estimates the transaction fee per kilobyte that needs to be paid for a transaction to begin confirmation within a certain number of blocks." %}
-{% assign summary_estimatePriority="was removed in Dash Core 0.14.0." %}
+{% assign summary_estimatePriority="was removed in Lifetioncoin Core 0.14.0." %}
 {% assign summary_estimateSmartFee="estimates the transaction fee per kilobyte that needs to be paid for a transaction to begin confirmation within a certain number of blocks and returns the number of blocks for which the estimate is valid." %}
-{% assign summary_estimateSmartPriority="was removed in Dash Core 0.14.0." %}
+{% assign summary_estimateSmartPriority="was removed in Lifetioncoin Core 0.14.0." %}
 {% assign summary_fundRawTransaction="adds inputs to a transaction until it has enough in value to meet its out value." %}
 {% assign summary_gObject="provides a set of commands for managing governance objects and displaying information about them." %}
 {% assign summary_generate="mines blocks immediately (before the RPC call returns)." %}
 {% assign summary_generateToAddress="mines blocks immediately to a specified address." %}
 {% assign summary_getAccount="returns the name of the account associated with the given address." %}
-{% assign summary_getAccountAddress="returns the current Dash address for receiving payments to this account.
+{% assign summary_getAccountAddress="returns the current Lifetioncoin address for receiving payments to this account.
 If the account doesn't exist, it creates both the account and a new address for receiving payment.
 Once a payment has been received to an address, future calls to this RPC for the same account will return a different address." %}
 {% assign summary_getAddedNodeInfo="returns information about the given added node, or all added nodes (except onetry nodes).
 Only nodes which have been manually added using the `addnode` RPC will have their information displayed." %}
 {% assign summary_getAddressBalance="returns the balance for address(es)." %}
 {% assign summary_getAddressDeltas="returns all changes for an address." %}